mikarant/ozo/run_wrf.md

-# Instructions to produce input data to OZO by WRF model
+# Instructions to produce input data for OZO by WRF model

 ## Download